 One of the consequences of this approach to the data processing is the need for iterations, where the same data are processed several times during the mission, at each step improving the “internal system” by examining again the earlier data, and introducing new data.
 To accommodate this, the data stream will be divided into data segments, lasting from 6 to 12 months.
 The data as obtained in one or more segments are then input to a processing cycle.
 Data processing takes place at several data processing centres, each with specific tasks assigned.
 At the end of each processing cycle the products from each processing centre are sent to the central hub at ESAC, where they are incorporated in the main database, and where a new source catalogue is constructed.
 The database and the new source catalogue form the basis of the next processing cycle.
 At the end of the mission there will still be a number of processing cycles to complete the final iterations.

 See Data Release Scenario for a detailed description of planned data releases.

 Data release scenario update: During the Gaia commissioning phase a great deal was learned about the instrument.
-Based on these experiences it is now possible to adjust the tentative release scenario proposed before the mission.
-Taking into account the additional calibrations and software adaptations, the first release of data is expected to take place mid-2016.
+Based on these experiences it was possible to adjust the tentative release scenario proposed before the mission.
+Taking into account the additional calibrations and software adaptations, the first release of data was scheduled to take place mid-2016.